matt-tek/My_lib/README.md

 # My_lib
-my lib made at epitech for my first year
+my_lib made at epitech for my first year
+Here you have all the Lib C funtion that i recode.